jpfluger/radiucal/README.md

 ## setup/notes

-if you wish to use radiucal-tools to generate certs
+if you wish to use radiucal-tools to generate certs for hostapd
 ```
 cd /etc/hostapd/certs
 ./renew.sh
 ```
 and follow the prompts

-# components

-## radiucal

-radiucal is a go proxy that receives UDP packets and routes them along (namely to hostapd/another radius server)

-the proxy:
-* provides a preauth user+mac filter check
-* logs preauth success/failure
-* provides a cut-in for debugging
-* overrides the concept of "radius_clients" as all will have to have a single shared secret

-### build (dev)
+# build (dev)

 clone this repository
 ```